Welcome to the forum.

 and click the green Contact Us button near the bottom left of it (not the How to Contact Us link right at the bottom as that takes you somewhere else) then choose the Live Chat option on the following page.

-You know, there are two (silly) things @Gordon59 has not mentioned:
+You know, there are two (silly) things @Anonymous User has not mentioned:

 1) Has he correctly connected the his Now TV box to his modem/router?

 2) Has he switched his TV to the HDMI channel?
 I especially asked this question because, for example, when you connect some devices to a TV the channel switches automatically to that new device, the Now TV box does not auto-switch the TV channels.

 My questions may seem daft but it's those little, simple things that can be easily overlooked.